Grow

 Working the Repeat Lever

 Repeat purchases are the most overlooked growth lever because they feel like they happen naturally.
 They do not.
 Repeat business requires a system.
+And the economics are stark: acquiring a new customer costs five to ten times more than retaining an existing one, yet most founders spend eighty percent of their marketing effort on acquisition.

 Stay in touch.
 Customers who do not hear from you forget about you.
 A monthly newsletter, quarterly check-in, or regular content keeps you in their awareness.
 This is not selling.
 It is maintaining the relationship.